varunprajan/varunprajan.github.io/_posts/2024-05-19-the-bayesian-euro-step.markdown

 categories: jekyll update
 ---

+## Tl;dr

+I discuss:

+- The pros and cons of a Bayesian approach to A/B testing, versus traditional NHST testing
+- How, while the Bayesian approach eliminates some difficulties with NHST, it introduces its own
+- How, there are strong dependencies of some results, like the false positive error, on the width of the prior distribution
+- How broad or "non-informative" priors should not be used in Bayesian A/B testing

 ## Introduction

 Null hypothesis significance testing (NHST) is a notoriously tricky topic, and, even now, I find myself fumbling when trying to answer the question “what does a p-value from an A/B test really mean?”